K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Example: ARMA and ARFIMA models

 where $Li_t$ is the polylogarithm of order $t$.

 Another way of avoiding divergent complex cepstrum norms for arbitrary $m$ is regularizing the divergent term in the norm by setting $d=0$.
 Since the divergent term is dependent only on the difference parameter $d$, plugging $d=0$ not only removes the divergent term but also corresponds to the model reduction from the ARFIMA models to the ARMA models where the K\"ahler potential is always finite for any $m$ values.
-The K\"ahler potential of the ARMA models is given in the following form of